ember-learn/cli-guides/guides/appendix/windows.md

 developing Ember on Windows.

-Once you have followed the [guide to install WSL 2](https://docs.microsoft.com/windows/wsl/install-win10) you can then install the latests Ubuntu from the Microsoft store (instructions are also included in the guide).
+Once you have followed the [guide to install WSL 2](https://docs.microsoft.com/windows/wsl/install-win10) you can then install the latest Ubuntu from the Microsoft store (instructions are also included in the guide).

 <div class="cta">